camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 > :information_source: Docker 20.10.16+ is required.

+> :information_source: The Web Modeler service names have changed with 8.6.0-alpha2.
+If you still have old services running from the previous setup, run `docker compose stop modeler-webapp modeler-restapi modeler-websockets` additionally when tearing down the environment.

+Be sure you are in the correct directory when running all the following commands.
+Use `cd docker-compose/camunda-8.6` to navigate to the correct directory.

 To spin up a complete Camunda Platform 8 Self-Managed environment locally the [docker-compose.yaml](docker-compose.yaml) file in this repository can be used.

 The full environment contains these components: